stencila/encoda/README.md

 ## Use

 Encoda is intended to be used primarily as a library for other applications.
-However, it comes with a simple command line script which allows you to use the `convert` function directly e.g.
+However, it comes with a simple command line script which allows you to use the `convert` function directly.

+### Converting files

 ```bash
 encoda convert notebook.ipynb notebook.docx